cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/managed-rulesets/override-managed-ruleset.md

 </Aside>

-You cannot edit Managed Rulesets, but you can customize its behavior by overriding it at deployment.
+You cannot edit a Managed Ruleset, but you can customize its behavior by overriding it at deployment.
 When you override a ruleset, you specify changes to be executed on top of the default configuration.
 These changes take precedence over the ruleset's default behavior.

 For example, if you want to test a ruleset before enforcing it, you may want to execute a Managed Ruleset with all rules having their action set to `log` instead of their default actions.
 To accomplish this, override the configured behavior of the Managed Ruleset at the ruleset level so each rule uses the _Log_ action.